 - a.
 Read, understand, and comply with the requirements of the University of Utah and facility-specific Exposure Control Plans. - b.
 Adhere to the established policies, Standard Operating Procedures (SOPs) and guidelines for biological safety, as trained, and following the supervisor's instructions. - c.
 Notify supervisor and EHS if job tasks and responsibilities present occupational exposure concerns that have not been previously identified. - d.
 Alert others in the work area, before work begins, of activities that may expose themselves or others to bloodborne pathogens or OPIM. - e.
 Follow universal precautions when handling blood or OPIM. - f.
 Follow established work practice controls to eliminate or minimize occupational exposure. - g.
 Be aware of engineering controls in the work place and the proper use of those controls. - h.
 Be aware of the proper use, limitations, and location of PPE. - Use appropriate work practice and engineering controls and PPE to eliminate or minimize exposure.
 Wear PPE at all times when in the laboratory and remove PPE when leaving the lab. - j.
 Be aware of and observe established housekeeping procedures (e.g., use mechanical devices to clean up broken glass and not bare hands). - k.
 Maintain work area in a clean and sanitary manner. - I. Understand the additional requirements and protection for personnel working with HIV, HBV, or HCV, and follow established procedures. - m.
 Attend initial or refresher biosafety and bloodborne pathogens training.
 EHS provides training through Bridge: information on training requirements can be found here and links to training sessions can be found here. - n.
-After receiving initial and annual EHS BBP training, complete/update and submit the Hepatitis B vaccination form in Appendix A (regardless of whether you are accepting the vaccine) to your supervisor.
-If you wish to be vaccinated against Hepatitis B, contact EHS. - o.
-Immediately report all exposure incidents to your supervisor and EHS using the online Hazard/Near Miss Report Form (https://oehs.utah.edu/resource-center/forms/hazardreport).
+After receiving initial EHS BBP training, you must register in the Hepatitis B virus vaccination program in Open Range, administered by Occupational Medicine.
+If you have not previously registered in the system (and have a paper record of vaccination status), during annual training you will receive information on how to register in Open Range and how to obtain vaccination, an antibody titer, or decline vaccination. - i.
+If you have previously declined vaccination but change your mind, contact EHS (Biosafety@EHS.Utah.edu) and Occupational Medicine (occupational.health@hsc.utah.edu).
+Do not wait for the next training session - o.
+Immediately report all exposure incidents to your supervisor and EHS using the online

+Hazard/Near Miss Report Form.